ustart-dev/ustart/docs/docs/datasources.md

 npm install --save mariadb
 ```

-> You don't have to install Sequelize, it is installed by default when you executed `npx ustart-cli init`.
+> Sequelize support is installed by default if you say *yes* in the prompt while initializing the project with `npx ustart-cli init`, or explicitly using `npx ustart-cli init --sequelize` or by installing it yourself using `npx ustart install sequelize`.

 Inside `config/datasources.js` define your connections (you can use more than one):